cmecmetrics/Drought_Metrics/README.md

 #### Customizations
 The user settings can be modified in cmec-driver/config/cmec.json after the package is registered.

 The directory names "obs", "model", and "output" are recommended with cmec-driver but not required.
-The observations file should be located in the observations folder passed to cmec-driver, and the model files should be located in the model folder passed to cmec-driver.
+The observations file should be located in the directory passed to cmec-driver via the "obs" flag, and the model files should be located in the directory passed to cmec-driver as a required positional argument after "run".

 ### User settings
 The following files and settings can be changed by the user in cmec.json: